 The compliance requirement for the private limited company has drastically changed over the years 2020 and 2021.
 Every company registered in India, including private limited, limited company, one-person company, and section 8 company must file annual returns with ROC every year.
 It requires conducting an Annual General Meeting and filing annual accounts with ROC.
 AGM must be held within 6 months from the end of the financial year i.e. 30th September every year.
-In the case of new companies, first AGM should be held within 18 months from the date of incorporation or 9 months from the close of the financial year whichever is earlier.
+In the case of new companies, the first AGM should be held within 18 months from the date of incorporation or 9 months from the close of the financial year whichever is earlier.
 Companies Act 2013 mandates that your financial year should start from 1st April and end on 31st March.
 The following is a summary of private limited compliance due dates in 2020-21.

 Roc and Income tax.
 Company Act Compliance

-Event-Based Compliances In ROC: Even-based compliances are those who get triggered upon following of certain events like change in directors, change of registered office, change in approved share capital, etc. Hence, it is essential that the happening of such events get tracked, and the docility met on time to avoid penalties or additional fees.
+Event-Based Compliances In ROC: Even-based compliances are those that get triggered upon following certain events like change in directors, change of registered office, change in approved share capital, etc. Hence, it is essential that the happening of such events get tracked, and the docility met on time to avoid penalties or additional fees.
 Some of the Event-based agreements are mentioned below, along with the time limit:

 - First Board Meeting: Holding of first Board Meeting of Directors within 30 days of incorporation of Company

-- Subsequent Board Meeting: Holding of minimum four Board meetings in a calendar year and not more than 120 days gap should be there between two meetings For Small The company, a minimum of two meetings in each half of the calendar year with a minimum gap of 90 days
+- Subsequent Board Meeting: Holding of a minimum of four Board meetings in a calendar year and not more than 120 days gap should be there between two meetings For Small The company, a minimum of two meetings in each half of the calendar year with a minimum gap of 90 days

 - First Annual General Meeting: Within a period of nine months from the date of closing of the first financial year of the Company